Backstage Plugin Guide | PagerDuty

 Note

-In the new multi-account setup, you can configure accounts with Scoped OAuth and others with a REST API Token.
-You can optionally specify the custom API base URL and events URL for some and not others.
-All optional properties will revert to default values if not present.
+In the multi-account setup, you can configure accounts with Scoped OAuth and others with a REST API token.
+You can optionally specify the custom API base URL and events URL for specific accounts.
+All optional properties revert to default values if they are not present.

 Test Your Configuration

-Start your Backstage app, passing the PagerDuty API token or OAuth parameters as environment variables.
+Start your Backstage app and pass the PagerDuty API token or OAuth parameters as environment variables.

 For Scoped OAuth